oume-thita/subly-test/README.md

 # React TypeScript subly test

-- This project a front-end challenge contributed by Subly UK LTD.
+- This project is a front-end challenge contributed by Subly UK LTD.

-The goal of this project is to provide a reuseable card component by fetching data from provided endpoint, using React and TypeScript.
+- The goal of this project is to provide a reuseable card component by fetching data from provided endpoint, using React and TypeScript.

 ## Built with